CervidSunset/CervidSunset.github.io/README.md

         placePond: function() {
           this.state = 'idle';

+          // Grab the exact real-world coordinates from the AR depth sensor let arPosition = this.reticle.getAttribute('position');
+          this.targetPos = {x: arPosition.x, y: arPosition.y, z: arPosition.z};

-          // 1.
-Move the 3D Pond to the reticle's location and reveal it this.hole.setAttribute('position', this.targetPos);
+          // Move the 3D Pond to the physical surface this.hole.setAttribute('position', this.targetPos);
           this.hole.setAttribute('visible', 'true');

-          // 2.
-Move the fishing text to hover directly over the new pond location this.fishText.setAttribute('position', {
+          // Hover the UI text 0.8 meters above the physical floor this.fishText.setAttribute('position', {
              x: this.targetPos.x,
              y: this.targetPos.y + 0.8,